top of page

 a.
 Establish the agenda for Board meetings;

 b.
-Chair Board meetings – if the Chair is not present or unable to act, then the members
+Chair Board meetings – if the Chair is not present or unable to act, then the Directors

 ii. matters are considered carefully and thoroughly;